 1. Search SurreySearch with your subject keywords for journal article content - refine your results using the filters on the right

 2. Then also search directly relevant databases listed in the Law Databases list.
 For instance the Legal Journals Index via Westlaw UK, HeinOnline, Criminal Justice Abstracts.
-For international or foreign jurisdictions try Westlaw International (using the Services tab on Westlaw UK) or Index to Foreign Legal Periodicals.
+For international or foreign jurisdictions try International Materials on Westlaw UK (under the Services tab) or Index to Foreign Legal Periodicals.

 The other major online sources for tracing articles of a non-legal nature are: